TheHannuAWS/AWS-Immersion-Day/CICD-for-Infra/README.md

 ## AWS Region
 * Only use Oregon 'us-west-2' AWS Region<br>
-* Use ec2-user on each of the steps unless instructed otherwise

 ## Open CloudShell from AWS console to create necessary structures